OguzhanCOG/PyData93/README.md

 Parameter size for dense connections & MoE-based is publically accessible for all!
 See GitHub page!
 I have answered questions about SSIM/PSNR, dataset collection (Nomos8K), and downsampling too.

+## Feedback / Research / Opportunities

+Ready to take on feedback, to do better next time.
+Alternatively, use my LinkTree Feedback Form.
+Much appreciated in advance.

+**Always** down to chat with like-minded people, building awesome stuff.
+Sounds like you?
+Is your company in need?
+Drop me a line.
+Happy to help.

+Contact: motions.07-busses@icloud.com